worldpossible/module-template/README.md

 * The ZIM's index must go in the subdirectory **data/index** -- the index will be a directory named something like wiki.idx

-This loosely mirrors the directory structure of ZIM files anyway.
+This loosely mirrors the directory structure of ZIM packages anyway.
 You can download and refer to one of the existing ZIM-based RACHEL modules like [Wikipedia for Schools](http://dev.worldpossible.org/cgi/viewmod.pl?module_id=50) to see this in action.
 It also demonstrates how to connect your rachel-index.php to the built-in Kiwix search.

 You can find [a full listing of ZIM files here](http://wiki.kiwix.org/wiki/Content_in_all_languages).
 Be sure to download the "Pre-indexed" versions.
 You can discard everything but what's in data/content and data/index.
-The RACHEL system already has the Kiwix softwater, and will automatically build library files as needed.
+The RACHEL system already has the Kiwix software, and will automatically build library files as needed.

 ### Other Advanced Modules